 The park is located in the 62,000 acre Red Cliffs Desert Reserve, established to protect the federally listed desert tortoise and its habitat.
 There are endless outdoor recreational opportunities for outdoorsy people of any age or skill level.
 Whether you enjoy nature observation, wildlife sightings, photography, ranger talks, camping, hiking, or biking, you will find so many fun activities to see and do at Snow Canyon.
 You can hike and never see it all; there are over 38 miles of trails, with a three-mile paved walking/biking trail, and over 15 miles of equestrian trails.

-Hiking Trails at Snow Canyon
+Hiking Trails within Snow Canyon to Explore

 White Rocks Trail and Lava Flow Overlook - 4 miles (6.4 km).
 Moderate.
 Some rocky slopes, uneven surfaces.
 Passing through lava flows, juniper stands and breathtaking views of West Canyon, trail leads to a natural amphitheater set in white sandstone.
 Or reach the amphitheater on a 1-mile (1.6 km) trail located one-half mile north of State Route 18 junction.